Skip to main content

 Overview and role of the EITI

-As the second largest oil producing country in Africa, Angola’s economy is heavily dependent on oil and gas production, which accounts for about a third of the country’s GDP.
-In 2020, oil accounted for about 90% – or USD 18 billion – of the country’s total export earnings.
-The country also has a significant mining sector with diamond exports totaling over USD 1 billion in 2020.
+As the third largest oil producer in Africa, Angola’s economy relies heavily on oil and gas production, accounting for approximately one-third of the country’s GDP.
+In 2022, oil accounted for about 87% – or USD 40 billion – of the country’s total export earnings.
+In addition, Angola ranks as the world's third largest diamond exporter by value, with exports exceeding USD 2.1 billion in 2022.

-To achieve these objectives, Angola’s EITI work plan includes specific activities committed to disclosure of contracts, the disclosure of beneficial ownership data, systematic disclosure of extractives revenue data and assessing the impact of the energy transition on the country.
-The government has initiated various regulatory and institutional reforms related to the extractive sector including the restructuring of the national oil company Sonangol and the establishment of new regulatory institutions such as the National Agency for Petroleum, Gas and Biofuels (ANPG), to oversee the award of oil and gas rights.
-The Angola EITI work plan also includes activities to assess the effectiveness of these reforms and transparency and accountability of all state-owned enterprises.
+Angola’s decision to join the EITI reflects its commitment to combat corruption, enhance transparency, improve the investment climate and strengthen domestic resource mobilisation.
+To support these objectives, Angola’s EITI work plan prioritises contract and beneficial ownership disclosures, systematic reporting of extractive revenues and assessment of the impact of the energy transition.
+The government has initiated regulatory and institutional reforms, including restructuring state-owned enterprises such as the national oil company Sonangol, the national diamond mining company ENDIAMA and the national diamond trading company SODIAM.
+It has also established new regulatory institutions such as the National Agency for Petroleum, Gas and Biofuels (ANPG) and the National Agency for Mineral Resources (ANRM), to oversee the allocation of oil, gas and mining rights.
+The Angola EITI work plan also includes evaluating the effectiveness of these reforms and the transparency of state-owned enterprises.

 Diamantino Azevedo Minister of Mineral Resources, Petroleum and Gas